Mirzokhid001/Ziyo_games/README.md

 # Ziyo_project_game
+Simple Multiplication Game Project!
 This game script free available and aknowledged to Derrick Sherrill.
+Script very slightly modified to our project.